Last verified: May 22, 2026

 The Sensible Marijuana Policy Act

 Filed in December 2025, the "Sensible Marijuana Policy Act for Arizona" (I-04-2026) was filed by Republican strategist Sean Noble (American Encore), backed by Smart Approaches to Marijuana (SAM), the national anti-commercialization organization led by Kevin Sabet.
-The initiative would fundamentally reshape Arizona's cannabis landscape.
+The initiative would have fundamentally reshaped Arizona's cannabis landscape before it was abandoned in May 2026.
+The provisions below document what was proposed, for reference.

 What the Initiative Would Do